jeskesen/i2c_imu/README.md

 Changes to I2C code on Linux systems should only involve changes to RTIMUHal.
 RTIMUSettings uses the Linux file system so, if this is not present, this code would also have to modified to load and store configuration data from somewhere else.

 RTIMUSettings would also need to be modified if new IMU drivers and filters are added to the library.

+## RTHostIMU and RTHostIMUGL

+These apps are built in the same way as RTIMULibDemo.
+The assumption is that an Arduino running RTArduLinkIMU is connected to one of the host's USB ports.
+When the apps are started, no com port is configured.
+The com port dropdown should be used to select the correct port for the connected Arduino.
+Once this is done, data should start being received and the displays activated.

+*** Important note: RTHostIMUGL will not work on the Raspberry Pi as Qt does not support OpenGL on that platform at the moment.
+Use RTHostIMU instead.
+RTHostIMUGL has been tested on Ubuntu 14.04 PCs and Windows 7 PCs.

 ## Next Steps